BruhMcpe/ankelom/README.md

 ---

-## 😤 Why the hell should you care?
+## 🤔 Why the hell should you care?

 Tired of:
-- Screwing up Java versions?
+- Mixing up Java versions?
 - Downloading mods one by one like a caveman?
 - Port forwarding through your uncle’s 2009 router?